B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 • Episode length directly affects listen-through rates

-• Format structure influences how easily episodes can be repurposed into other formats like blog posts or LinkedIn carousels
+• Format structure influences how easily episodes can be repurposed into other formats, like blog posts or LinkedIn carousels

 • Guest selection determines reach, relevance, and potential business outcomes